C-Crenshaw/Project1_DS4002/README.md

   return 0
 ```

-* As a final usage note, machine learning is used to build a regression model based on sentiment and yearly revenue.
+* Machine learning is used to build a regression model based on sentiment and yearly revenue.
 Machine learning functions as a result of splitting the final dataset into training and test data.
-The success of this model will be represented in the graphs currently being assembled and will be finalized at the end of MI4.
 ```
 #Divide into X & y
 X = nyt_ml.drop(columns=["Adjusted 2022 Revenue in Billions USD"])